Thursday, November 21, 2024

 Isaiah had rumors surrounding his name that he learned to play the guitar by doing so at graveyards in the middle of the night.

 The next time Johnson was seen in Robinsonville, he was a perfect guitarist.
-While in Martinsville, Johnson got a child with Mae Smith and got married to Caletta Craft (1931) but she died two years later.
-Johnson had already left to be an itinerant musician by then.
+While in Martinsville, Johnson got a child with Mae Smith and got married to Caletta Craft (1931) but Johnson’s career

 Johnson moved a lot between 1932 up until his death to and from the cities of Helena and Memphis, as well as the towns of Arkansas and Mississippi Delta.
 He even traveled as far as New York, Canada, Indiana, and even Texas when needed and would stay with distant relatives and female friends on other occasions.